Nutrition assistance for seniors who want to live well

 Eating a well-balanced diet is an important part of maintaining your wellbeing and energy levels as you age.

-We will give you tips on how changes to your diet can help you manage chronic health conditions and have a positive effect on your general wellbeing.
-Learn about how to menu plan, shop for certain diets and make healthy tasty meals with ease.
+Our Accredited Practicing Dietitians will work with you to assess your nutritional needs and tailor a nutritional care plan just for you.
+We also provide nutrition education and tips on how you can make changes to your diet to help you manage chronic health conditions such as diabetes.
+Learn how to menu plan, shop for your personal nutritional needs and make healthy tasty meals with ease.

-All of our diet and nutrition services can be accessed from the comfort of your home no matter where you live, through our online telehealth program.
+- Convenience – all our diet and nutrition services can be accessed from the comfort of your home through our Telehealth program.